Skip to main content

 After all your documents and information have been approved by CDR, your information will be sent to their testing vendor, Pearson VUE.
 You will receive an email from CDR confirming your registration eligibility within 48 hours of your applications approval.
 Within 48 hours of this first email, Pearson VUE will send you an Authorization to Test email allowing you to schedule your exam.
 Upon achievement of a passing score on the examination, you will become a RDN or RD.
 (Refer to the RDN and RD flowchart.)

 The Commission publishes a Study Guide for the Registration Examination for Dietitians (10th Ed,).
-To purchase the guide (Catalog number 062517) call the Academy's Customer Service Team at 800/877-1600 ext.
-5000 or 312/899 0040 ext.
-5000.
+To purchase the guide (Catalog number 062517) call the Academy's Customer Service Team at 800/877-1600, Option 1, or 312/899 0040, Option 1.

 Original verification statements are essential.
 They are as important as obtaining a degree and are often needed for similar purposes.
 Verification statements are documents that are awarded upon completing an ACEND-accredited nutrition and dietetics education program.
 These are official documents that are necessary as proof that you have successfully completed the required education (academic and supervised practice) according to standards outlined by ACEND.
 You need original verification statements (not photocopies) not only for the DI or ISPP application process but also for Academy membership, employment and state licensure.

 Many states have enacted laws that regulate the practice of nutrition and dietetics.
 It is important that you contact the state regulatory agency where you plan to practice before obtaining employment to obtain information on their requirements and regulations.
-A list of state regulatory agencies can be obtained on the CDR Web site.
+A list of state regulatory agencies can be obtained on the CDR Website.
 If your state is not among this list then it does not have licensure/certification.
 If you need further assistance, you may obtain information from the Academy's Washington office by calling 202/371-0500.
 Please be aware that registration as a RDN, RD, NDTR or DTR with CDR, state licensure, and membership in the Academy described below are separate processes (refer to the RDN and RD flowchart and the NDTR and DTR flowchart).

 Accreditation Council for Education in Nutrition and Dietetics